gooddata/GoodData-CL/notification-distro/doc/XML.md

 Each message can contain the following tags:

 * `<condition>` - specifies when the email is being sent.
-Supported are simple numeric comparisons and can contain metric names.
-Exact specification of what each metric name means are specified in the `metrics` tag
+All arithmetic and boolean operations are supported and the expression can contain metric names specified in the `metrics` tag.
+For exact syntax, see documentation for [Apache JEXL](http://commons.apache.org/jexl/reference/syntax.html).

 * `<message>` - text of the message to send.
 Placeholder for metric values are wrapped in %percentage% characters.